Hana-Alaa/Traffic-Monitoring-Using-YOLO/README.md

 #  Traffic Monitoring Using YOLO

 A simple real-time project that detects, tracks, and counts vehicles using **YOLOv8**.
-It identifies different vehicle types (cars, buses, trucks, motorcycles, etc.), counts how many pass in each direction, and estimates their speeds from video footage.
+It identifies different vehicle types (cars, buses, trucks, motorcycles, etc.) and counts how many pass in each direction.

 ---

 ## Features
 - Vehicle detection using **YOLOv8x** pretrained model
 - Real-time **tracking** with ByteTrack
-- **Speed estimation** based on object movement
 - **Counting** vehicles moving up and down
 - Supports video input and saves annotated output